dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

   - We have added the Edit address APi, In which user can edit there added address information.
 - Delete Address
   - We have added the Delete address APi, In which user can delete there added address.
+- Add Payment Info (card/upi)
+  - We have added the Add Payment Info API, In which user can save there payment method card/upi.

 # Tech components